sharq-labs/True-Server/mid-server-no-loab-balancer-infrastructure-proposal.md

 ## Notes
 - All prices are in USD
 - One Primary IPv4 address is assigned to the server
-- Can be upgraded later to Load Balancer + Multiple Application Servers if needed
+- Infrastructure can be upgraded later to Load Balancer + Multiple Application Servers if needed